YixiongDing/UniMelb-Study-Materials/Graphics and Interaction/Graphics and Interaction Note.md

 ##### Double Buffering

-- Don¡¯t want to draw objects directly to the screen!- The screen could update before a new frame has been completely drawn
+- Don't want to draw objects directly to the screen!
+- The screen could update before a new frame has been completely drawn
 - Instead draw next frame to a buffer and swap buffers when complete
 - In game, image lagging happens because the buffer is full
 <img src="double-buffering.png" alt="550" width="550">